 Casualties of Credit: The English Financial Revolution, 1620-1720 (Harvard University Press, 2011)

-Hume's Worldly Philosophy (with Margaret Schabas).
-(University of Chicago Press, forthcoming 2019).
+Hume's Worldly Philosophy (University of Chicago Press, 2019), co-authored with Margaret Schabas

-A History of Scarcity: Humanity, Nature, and the World of Goods (Harvard Univesity Press, Forthcoming), co-authored with Fredrik Albritton-Jonsson).
-Under contract with Harvard University Press.
+Scarcity: Humanity, Nature, and the World of Goods (Harvard Univesity Press, Forthcoming), co-authored with Fredrik Albritton-Jonsson

-Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire.
-Co-edited with Philip Stern (Oxford University Press, 2014)
+Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire (Oxford University Press, 2014), co-edited with Philip Stern

-David Hume's Political Economy.
-Co-edited with Margaret Schabas (Routledge, 2008)
+David Hume's Political Economy (Routledge, 2008), co-edited with Margaret Schabas